How do I apply to exhibit?

-Please keep in mind that there is a strong demand for lecture/workshop spots and you will need to book in early.
-Lecture/workshop spots will only be confirmed and publicised when your invoice has been paid.
+Please keep in mind that there is a strong demand for lecture/workshop spots and you need to apply early.
+Lecture/workshop spots will only be confirmed and publicised when your booking is finalised.

 Can I provide a 25 min lecture or workshop without having a stall?

-Can I be showcased with a web page on the Body & Soul Holistic Expo site and have a link to this page through Facebook?
+Can I be showcased in the Exhibitors Directory on the Body & Soul Holistic Expo site and have a link to this page through Facebook?

 Can this web page be maintained for more than a month after the expo is finished, even if I don’t exhibit at any more expos?